Duugu/Sku/index.md

-<em>If you are a first time user of the Sku addon, you need to follow the installation / setup instructions before installing updates from this page:</em>
+If you are a first time user of the Sku addon, you need to follow the installation / setup instructions before installing updates from this page:<br>
 ENGLISH - First Steps Guide:<br>
 <a href="https://duugu.github.io/Sku/first_steps_en.html">https://duugu.github.io/Sku/first_steps_en.html</a><br>
 DEUTSCH/GERMAN - Erste Schritte:<br>